 You may have guessed it already. eToro is vastly cheaper, and we’re not talking pennies.

-eToro is commission free, that means no fees to buy and sell investments, and there’s no account fees (which are fees just to open and have an account).
+eToro is low cost, there's no fees to buy and sell investments, and there’s no account fees (which are fees just to open and have an account).

 In fact, the only fees you might end up paying is a foreign exchange fee, to convert Pounds to Dollars.
 As eToro is worldwide, it runs on Dollars, even if you’re in the UK.
 This is 0.50%.
 And if you want to withdraw cash from your account, you’ll pay $5.